 David Alaba: 5 landmark moments in his Bayern career

-The Austrian superstar left for Real Madrid with an unprecedented 10 German top-flight titles after more than a decade at Bayern Munich.
+The Austrian superstar left for Real Madrid with a then-unprecedented 10 German top-flight titles after more than a decade at Bayern Munich.

 Chris Richards on Alaba, Bayern, Hoeneß and a World Cup with the USA